devthedeveloper/stringmatcher/README.md

 This is a very small, and simple string matcher that scans for words or strings.
 Its inspired by the concept of machine learning.

 ## Description
-This version returns an array of matched words, or an empty array if none were found.
+This package returns an array of matched words, or an empty array if none were found.

 ### Example Usage